Green String Institute's Sustainable Farming Internship Program

 - assisting in the farm store

-Interns are expected to work weekends to help with farmers markets, farm outreach, and caring for animals -- chickens don't take weekends off!
+Interns are help on the weekends with farm responsibilities, farm store, events and caring for animals -- chickens don't take weekends off!
 We expect interns not to have outside jobs during their time here.

 Interns have lessons most weekday afternoons.
 Bob Cannard teaches the majority of lessons, and covers all practical aspects of natural process farming, from seed selection and pruning to tool maintenance and farm finances.

 Occasionally, interns receive lessons from guest instructors on topics of agronomy, apiology, compost tea, iron works, wine making, nutrition, business, special events, marketing and community outreach.

 Each group of interns lives in a four-bedroom house on the farm.
 Interns receive a stipend of about $50 per week.* We provide seasonal vegetables and fruit from the farm, as well as a limited amount of eggs, olive oil, meat, and preserves that Green String produces.
 Staple foods such as beans, flours, sugar, and grains are provided.

 * Technically, interns are employees of Green String Farm and will have tuition, room, and board deducted from their paychecks, leaving them with about $50 per week.

 Participants must be at least 18 years old, legally permitted to work in the US, and in good physical condition.

 We host interns year-round.
 Work activities vary from season to season, but all interns receive the same basic instruction.

 Please do not apply unless you can commit to the entire three-month term.